Here's Our Rant About Ritchie Bros. Auctioneers Incorporated (RBA)

 Sponsored

+The average price from analysts is $60.14, which is $6.09 above the current price.
 RBA currently public float of 110.74M and currently shorts hold a 1.40% ratio of that float.
-Today, the average trading volume of RBA was 670.28K shares.
+Today, the average trading volume of RBA was 765.97K shares.

 RBA’s Market Performance

-RBA stocks went up by 10.04% for the week, with a monthly drop of -12.46% and a quarterly performance of -21.24%, while its annual performance rate touched -22.88%.
-The volatility ratio for the week stands at 3.34% while the volatility levels for the past 30 days are set at 3.26% for Ritchie Bros.
+RBA stocks went down by -3.88% for the week, with a monthly drop of -14.47% and a quarterly performance of -22.58%, while its annual performance rate touched -22.71%.
+The volatility ratio for the week stands at 3.17% while the volatility levels for the past 30 days are set at 3.45% for Ritchie Bros.
 Auctioneers Incorporated.
-The simple moving average for the period of the last 20 days is -6.73% for RBA stocks with a simple moving average of -9.40% for the last 200 days.
+The simple moving average for the period of the last 20 days is -6.89% for RBA stocks with a simple moving average of -11.68% for the last 200 days.

 Analysts’ Opinion of RBA